sylaspg/grasp-continuum/README.md

 Therefore, for the $l$-th partial wave (except the $l=0$ case) we obtain two phase shifts, sometimes referred to $\delta_l^+$ and $\delta_l^-$.

 >**Please note:**
-> To correctly determine the phase shift, continuum orbital
+> To correctly determine the phase shift, the continuum orbital
 > has to be calculated far enough from the origin,
 > to ensure that all of the potentials can be neglected.